 In apartment buildings and condominiums, it is rare that any dryer vent lines are shared; typically each unit has its own dryer and dryer vent line, which exhausts somewhere out the side or roof of the building.
 In some cases, the first and subsequent floors vent out the side of the building, and the top floor vents to the roof.
 In other cases all dryers vent to the roof.

 Regardless, the process for cleaning them is similar.
 The technician positions himself where the dryer exhausts (using a lift to reach the higher floors).
 He inserts a cleaning tool attached to a high-pressured air line into the vent and feeds it down the vent line, as far as it goes, until it reaches the back of the machine itself.
-When the tool (a "high-velocity reverse-spinning air ball") is engaged, it spins around and spits out air through tiny holes in the metal ball.
+When the tool (a reverse-blowing spinning air ball") is engaged, it spins around and spits out air through tiny holes in the metal ball.
 As the technician slowly extracts the tool, the lint is blown out with it (quite forcefully; most technicians wear face masks).
 The technician repeats the process if necessary until he has confirmed good air flow from the vent.
 Importantly, the technician will also remove any screening that is in place over the dryer vent, as this is a violation of code and additionally a fire hazard.

 How often should commercial dryer vents be cleaned?

 Typically dryer vents in multi-unit dwellings such as apartments and condominiums should be cleaned yearly.
 Most properties of this nature have an ongoing yearly contract for service with an HVAC cleaning company.